HarryR/gamesim/README.md

 ## Writing Rules

+You can skip this tutorial and jump straight to the example: [flipflapflop.py](examples/flipflapflop.py)

 Rules operate on one or more objects, each object is an instance of a Python `dataclass`, for example:

 ```python